-Engineered stone benchtops have become phenomenally popular in recent years.
-Often cheaper than natural marble and considered more durable because it’s scratch-resistant and less porous, engineered stone is a handy alternative in hardworking areas such as the kitchen and bathroom.
-There’s a smorgasbord of colours and finishes to choose from, including some that are almost indistinguishable from marble.
-Australia’s fallen in love with engineered stone, let’s be honest.
+Often cheaper than natural marble and considered more durable because it’s scratch-resistant and less porous, engineered stone has been a handy alternative in hardworking areas such as the kitchen and bathroom.
+While industry leaders are disappointed with the decision, it seems safe to say that Australia’s love affair with engineered stone is officially over.

 What is silicosis?